Latest DOT Actions on Hazmat Special Permits

-US DOT announced actions to grant or deny hazmat Special Permits earlier this month in the Federal Register
+US DOT PHMSA announced actions to grant or deny hazmat Special Permits in the Federal Register on May 27.

 The Special Permit (SP) program allows hazmat shippers, carriers, and packaging manufacturers to innovate new or alternate methods for shipping hazardous materials.
 The SP mechanism is easier to use and more expeditious than the standard rulemaking process.

-See the announcements in the September 8 Federal Register
+See the announcements in the May 27 Federal Register:

 Federal hazardous materials transportation law requires DOT notify the public about its decisions concerning special permits (49 USC 5117(b)).